As you may have heard, WordPress 5.5 introduces a User Interface (UI) for toggling automatic plugin and theme updates.

 Once we have a set of screenshots, we upgrade the plugin on the cloned site, then take fresh screenshots of those same URLs to get our “after” images.

 Finally, with both before and after screenshots in-hand, we compare these images to see if anything has changed on any of the pages and/or if any errors have popped up; if nothing has changed, we go ahead and upgrade the plugin on the production site.
 If however we do detect differences, we alert you (and show our work) so you can decide whether or not to upgrade the plugin in question.

-Whether you opt for WordPress’ native automatic updates or the more sophisticated offerings included in your Nexcess Managed WordPress/WooCommerce hosting, keeping your site performant, secure, and online extends beyond just keeping things up-to-date.
+Whether you opt for WordPress’ native automatic updates or the more sophisticated offerings included in your fully managed WordPress hosting or WooCommerce hosting package, keeping your site performant, secure, and online extends beyond just keeping things up-to-date.